 In Idaho, you may describe your wishes for health care in a living will and medical power of attorney.
 In your living will, you may describe and document the kind of health care you would like to receive if you can no longer speak for yourself.
 In your durable power of attorney for health care, you may name a trusted person (called your health care agent) to make health care decisions on your behalf in case you are no longer able to do so.

-In Idaho, your health care directive is called an Finalizing an Living Will and Durable Power of Attorney for Health Care.
-Idaho law does not require that your documents be witnessed or notarized.
-However, witnesses are recommended to avoid concerns that the document was forged, that you were forced to sign it or that it does not represent your wishes.
-If you choose to have your documents witnessed, your witnesses should be at least 18 years old and your health care agent (if you named one) should not act as a witness.
+Idaho law does not require that your documents be witnessed or notarized, but having your documents witnessed will avoid concerns that they were forged, that you were forced to sign, or that the documents do not represent your wishes.
+If you choose to have your documents witnessed, your witnesses should be at least 18 years old and your health care agent should not act as a witness.

-After you sign your document, it is legally valid.
-Keep the original in your files and give a copy to your health care agent, if you named one.
+After you sign your documents, they are legally valid.
+Keep the originals in your files and give copies to your health care agent, if you named one.
 To ensure that you get the health care that you want, it’s a good idea to make your wishes widely known.
-So, you might also consider giving copies of your living will and power of attorney for health care to your physician, your hospital, your HMO or other insurance plan, and trusted family members and friends.
+You might also consider giving copies of your living will and power of attorney for health care to your physician, your hospital, your HMO or other insurance plan, and trusted family members and friends.

-Review your document every few years to make sure that it still reflects your wishes.
+Review your documents every few years to make sure they still reflect your wishes.
 Also, consider making new documents if you move to another state, get married or divorced, or if your health care agent is no longer able to supervise your wishes.